 Squeeze gently to extract excess water.
 Add the fabric or yarn to the water and mordant solution stirring gently.
 Be sure the fabric is open and every surface is exposed to the water.

-Heat the pot to 180 to 200 degrees F. and keep it at that temperature for about one hour.
+Heat the pot to 180 to 200 F. and keep it at that temperature for about one hour.
 Stir gently occasionally.
 Let cool overnight with the fabric in the water.
 Your fabric is now ready to dye.

 How to Extract Dye from Plant Material